holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Anyone who fails to attend a Governance Meeting counts as having had the opportunity to consider all Proposals made within the meeting, and raised no Objections to their adoption.

+#### 3.3.3 Meeting Process

+The Facilitator must use the following process for Governance Meetings:

+- **(a) Check-in Round:** The Facilitator allows each participant in turn to share their current state or thoughts, or offer another type of opening comment for the meeting.
+Responses are not allowed.
+- **(b)	Administrative Concerns:** The Facilitator allows space to discuss and resolve any administrative or logistical matters the Facilitator deems worthy of attention.
+- **(c)	Agenda Building & Processing:** The Facilitator builds an agenda of Tensions to process, then processes each agenda item in turn.
+- **(d) Closing Round:** The Facilitator allows each participant in turn to share a closing reflection or other thought triggered by the meeting.
+Responses are not allowed.

+A Policy of the Circle may add to this process, but may not conflict with any of the steps or other rules defined in this Article of the Constitution.

-#### 3.3.3 Agenda Building
+#### 3.3.4 Agenda Building

-The Facilitator must build an agenda of Tensions to process in a Governance Meeting by soliciting and capturing agenda items from all participants.
+The Facilitator must build an agenda of Tensions to process within a Governance Meeting by soliciting and capturing agenda items from all participants.
 This must be done within the meeting and not beforehand, and each participant may add as many agenda items as desired.
 Participants may add additional agenda items during the meeting as well, in between the processing of any existing agenda items.

 - **(a) Agenda Item Format:** Each agenda item in a Governance Meeting represents one Tension to process, sensed by the participant who added it to the agenda.
 However, when adding an agenda item, a participant may only provide a short label for the Tension, and may not explain or discuss the Tension further until processing of that agenda item actually begins.
 - **(b) Ordering the Agenda:** The Facilitator may determine the order in which to process agenda items, using any process or criteria the Facilitator deems appropriate.
 However, the Facilitator must place any agenda item calling for an election of any of the Circle’s Elected Roles before all other agenda items, if requested by any meeting participant.
 Further, if the meeting was scheduled at the special request of one participant, the Facilitator must place all agenda items raised by that participant before any raised by others, unless that participant allows otherwise.
 - **(c) Processing Agenda Items:** Once the Facilitator determines an initial order for the agenda, the Facilitator must lead participants through processing each agenda item, one at a time.
-To process an agenda item that calls for an election, the Facilitator must use the **_“Integrative Election Process”_** defined in Section 3.3.5.
-To process any other agenda item, the Facilitator must use the **_“Integrative Decision-Making Process”_** defined in Section 3.3.4.
+To process an agenda item that calls for an election, the Facilitator must use the **_“Integrative Election Process”_** defined in Section 3.3.6.
+To process any other agenda item, the Facilitator must use the **_“Integrative Decision-Making Process”_** defined in Section 3.3.5.

-#### 3.3.4 Integrative Decision-Making Process
+#### 3.3.5 Integrative Decision-Making Process

 The Facilitator must enact the Integrative Decision-Making Process as follows:

 - **(a) Present Proposal:** First, the Proposer may describe the Tension and present a Proposal to address the Tension.
 If the Proposer requests help crafting a Proposal, the Facilitator may allow discussion or another collaborative process to assist.
 However, the Facilitator must focus this activity solely on crafting an initial Proposal for the Proposer’s Tension, and not on addressing other Tensions or integrating others’ concerns into the Proposal.
 - **(b)	Clarifying Questions:** Once the Proposer makes a Proposal, the other participants may ask clarifying questions to better understand the Proposal or the Tension behind it.
 The Proposer may answer each question, or may decline to do so.
 The Facilitator must disallow any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
 Any participant may also ask the Secretary to read the captured Proposal or clarify any existing Governance, during this step or at any other time when the participant is allowed to speak, and the Secretary must do so.
 - **(c)	Reaction Round:** Once there are no further clarifying questions, each participant except the Proposer may share reactions to the Proposal, one person at a time.
 The Facilitator must immediately stop and disallow any out-of-turn comments, any attempts to engage others in a dialog or exchange of any sort, and any reactions to other reactions instead of to the Proposal.
 - **(d)	Amend & Clarify:** After the reaction round, the Proposer may share comments in response to the reactions and make amendments to the Proposal.
 However, the primary intent of any amendments must be to better address the Proposer’s Tension, and not Tensions raised by others.
-During this step, the Facilitator must immediately stop and disallow any comments by anyone other than the Proposer.
+During this step, the Facilitator must immediately stop and disallow any comments by anyone other than the Proposer or Secretary, and any engagement by the Secretary must focus solely on capturing the amended Proposal.
 - **(e)	Objection Round:** Next, each participant, one at a time, may raise potential Objections to adopting the Proposal.
 The Facilitator must stop and disallow discussion or responses of any sort.
 The Facilitator may test Objections as described in Section 3.2.5, and must capture any valid Objections that remain after testing.
 If there are no valid Objections, the Secretary records the Proposal as adopted Governance for the Circle.
 - **(f)	Integration:** If there are valid Objections, the Facilitator then facilitates a discussion to amend the Proposal to resolve each Objection, one at a time.
 The Facilitator marks an Objection as resolved once the Objector confirms that the amended Proposal would not trigger the Objection, and the Proposer confirms that the amended Proposal would still address the Proposer’s Tension.
 During the discussion, the Facilitator must apply the rules of integration described in Section 3.2.6.
 Once all captured Objections are addressed, the Facilitator moves back to the Objection round to check for new Objections to the amended Proposal.

-#### 3.3.5 Integrative Election Process
+#### 3.3.6 Integrative Election Process

 The Facilitator must enact the Integrative Election Process as follows:

 - **(a)	Describe Role:** First, the Facilitator must identify the target Role and term for the election.
 The Facilitator may also describe the functions of the target Role, and present other relevant information about the Role.
 - **(b)	Fill Out Ballots:** Each participant must then fill out a ballot to nominate whomever the participant believes is the best fit for the Role among all eligible candidates.
 Each participant must label the ballot with his or her own name as well, and no one may abstain or nominate multiple people.
 Before and during this step, the Facilitator must promptly stop all comments or discussion about potential candidates or nominations.